explainable AI robo-advisor

 How to create conversational AI

-Before developers start working on building a conversational AI application, a planning and creation process is required.
+Before developers can start working on building a conversational AI application, a planning and creation process is required.
 This process should assess the scope and conversation structure that a tool is expected to follow when users interact with it.
 The steps involved include the following:

 1. Compile potential inputs from end users.
 Assembling a list of inputs expected from end users during interactions is the first step in this process.
 An existing FAQ list or data collected from previous customer interactions is enough to move forward.

 2. Craft scope and purpose with sample inputs.
 From the potential user inputs gathered in the first step, it's possible to glean what users are probably looking for in their interactions with the conversational AI tool.
-It's important to consider the manner or phrasing users might use when making requests.
+It's important to consider the manner or phrasing they might use when making requests.
 Using all this information to define the scope and purpose of the tool makes it comprehensive enough to handle various user inputs and respond to the different ways requests are made.

 3. Define goals.
 With enough data and sample inputs, specific requirements and goals can be identified for the tool.
 These lay the groundwork for the design of full dialogue or conversation flows with future intended users.